-Huntsville seventh grader begins preliminaries in Scripps National Spelling Bee
+Huntsville seventh grader eliminated in final rounds of Scripps National Spelling Bee

-HUNTSVILLE, Ala. – A seventh grader from Huntsville is in Washington D.C. to compete in the Scripps National Spelling Bee for the third time.
+HUNTSVILLE, Ala. - A seventh grader from Huntsville made it to the top 10 in the Scripps National Spelling Bee in Washington, D.C.

+In her third trip to the competition, Erin Howard was eliminated from the bee finals by the word "funest," meaning portending death or evil.
+Erin added an extra "e" to end her participation.

-Erin Howard, along with over 500 other students from across the United States, began competing in the preliminaries on Tuesday.
-The grand finale of the national competition will be on Thursday, May 31.
+Howard, along with over 500 kids from across the United States, began competing in the preliminaries on Tuesday.

-This is Howard’s third year competing nationally after winning the Madison County and Alabama Spelling Bee for 2016, 2017 and 2018.
-During last year’s competition, she tied for 7th place, and in 2016 she tied for 22nd place.
+Howard won the Madison County and Alabama Spelling Bee for 2016, 2017 and 2018.
+During last year's competition, she tied for 7th place, and in 2016 she tied for 22nd place.

+Several of her Mountain Gap school classmates and parents gathered to watch her in the finals.

+"We're really proud of her overall.
+She worked really hard and she studies every moment she gets.
+And she always has next year," Mountain Gap 8th grader Claire Petersen said.

 "It was amazing.
 There are no other words to describe it," said Erin about her previous trips to the competition.

-Mountain Gap Principal Heather Bardwell is thrilled for Howard and is hoping that “the third time’s the charm, and that this is the time that Erin gets to win it all.”

-ESPN will be broadcasting the National Spelling Bee for the 20th year in a row.
-Complete information about this year’s competition can be found on their website.
+ESPN broadcasted the National Spelling Bee for the 20th year in a row.

 To see a humorous moment from Erin Howard at last year's competition, check it out below.